alantakwok/generalizing-TSP/README.md

 Multiple README files are placed in different directories of the repository that indicate the types of files used for the project and how to properly use the codes/models to replicate results.
 I intend on adding PYOMO model files sometime in the near future.
 ## Integrity of results
-Results from the project report may not exactly match with results from your personal investigations; this would not be a rare occurence considering that the sample size used for the project is not large; though I do expect project report results to provide a decent estimate on what your results would look like.
+Results from the project report should provide a decent estimate on what results from personal investigations would look like.
+If there are any new findings on results, please feel free to mention them through the use of the Issues feature in GitHub!